syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 ## Initialize and configure the control

 Add necessary HTML elements and CSS style to render ReportViewer and Set the desired `reportPath` and `reportServiceUrl` to ReportViewer.
-The code example for defining ReportViewer control in Angular2 is as follows,
+The code example for defining ReportViewer control in Angular is as follows,

 {% highlight html %}